UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

 Wow, actually there’s a lot of difference in these.
 If I were going to use `bio*`, I’d have to learn what the heck in happening in here.
-Rather unsatisfyingly, I happen to have outside information that the analysis that is reported in *Mastering Metrics* uses the `bib*` varaibles.
+Rather unsatisfying, I happen to have outside information that the analysis that is reported in *Mastering Metrics* uses the `bib*` variables.
 I will choose to throw away the `bio` variables.

 ``` r